In Spanish we can say "but" in three different ways: pero, sino or sino que.

 Have a look at these examples:

-In both examples above, the second sentences after pero are expressing a contrast to the first part.
+In both examples above, the second clauses after pero are expressing a contrast to the first part.

-In the examples above, the second sentences after pero are expressing a limitation to the first part.
+In the examples above, the second clauses after pero are expressing a limitation to the first part.

 Sino is also a conjunction, we use it to correct what has been said in the first part of the sentence.
 In the first part of the sentence there is always a negative element and after sino we substitute that element for another.